Send, receive, and batch process messages in Azure Logic Apps

 - Select all: Use all the specified criteria.

 Message Count The number of messages to collect in the batch, for example, 10 messages.
 A batch's limit is 8,000 messages.
 Batch Size The total size in bytes to collect in the batch, for example, 10 MB.
 A batch's size limit is 80 MB.
 Schedule The interval and frequency between batch releases, for example, 10 minutes.
 The minimum recurrence is 60 seconds or 1 minute.
 Fractional minutes are effectively rounded up to 1 minute.
-To specify a time zone or a start date and time, choose Show advanced options.
+To specify a time zone or a start date and time, open the Add new parameter list, and select the corresponding properties.

 If you change the release criteria while the trigger still has batched but unsent messages, the trigger uses the updated release criteria for handling the unsent messages.